CodingGagan/markdown_test/install-and-configure/install/cloud-integration/gcp-out-of-cluster/accessing-kubecost-with-gcp-workload-identity.md

-# Accessing Kubecost with GCP Workload Identity
+# Accessing nOps with GCP Workload Identity

-Certain features of Kubecost, including Savings Insights like Orphaned Resources and Reserved Instances, require access to the cluster's GCP account.
+Certain features of nOps, including Savings Insights like Orphaned Resources and Reserved Instances, require access to the cluster's GCP account.
 This is usually indicated by a 403 error from Google APIs which is due to 'insufficient authentication scopes'.
-Viewing this error in the Kubecost UI will display the cause of the error as `"ACCESS_TOKEN_SCOPE_INSUFFICIENT"`.
+Viewing this error in the nOps UI will display the cause of the error as `"ACCESS_TOKEN_SCOPE_INSUFFICIENT"`.

 To obtain access to these features, follow this tutorial which will show you how to configure your Google IAM Service Account and Workload Identity for your application.